Relocation Guide · Last updated 1 June 2026

 Electricity in Gibraltar

-The Gibraltar Electricity Authority (GEA) is the sole electricity provider.
-There is no competition, no switching, and no tariff comparison needed.
-You register with GEA and that is that.
+The Gibraltar Electricity Authority (GEA) is the sole electricity provider in the territory.
+There is no competition, no tariff comparison, and no switching.
+You register once with the GEA and that is your supplier for as long as you live in Gibraltar.

-• Visit the GEA offices on John Mackintosh Square
+• Visit the GEA offices at John Mackintosh Square in person

-• Account is set up within a few working days
+• Your account is typically active within a few working days

 Electricity Costs